gdbroman/broman.blog/_posts/2020/2020-12-10-the-thing-in-itself.md

 BUDDHA: *Have you tried observing this moment?
 And...this?*

 NIETZSCHE: *The distinction between the general - such as time - and individual instance - such as now - is also dogmatic.
 If it originates from the nature of things, we cannot know.
-Nonetheless, I shall do as you ask and observe nature with my own mind's eye.*
+Nonetheless, I shall do as you ask and observe with my own mind's eye.*

 BUDDHA: *And?*